Rainimator0/SpaceflightSimulator1.5RealScaleUniverse-By-Rainimator/README.md

 Donation: https://afdian.net/ (Please use CNY)(Not yet).
 ## Features
 - Real solar system;
-- Most planet data are real data (such as radius, gravity, orbit data, etc.).
+- Most planet data are real data (such as radius, gravity, orbit data, etc.)(because it is real data, it is difficult to reach the first cosmic speed.
+In the future, it will be reduced by one tenth).
 ## Update plan
 0.1:Change the basic data of all original planets;
 0.2:Change pictures of all original planets(Earth has been changed in this version of 0.1);